 Rebuke from the Poker Community

-Going after Ivey’s WSOP winnings did not do any favour to the casino, besides earning a strong rebuke from the poker community, calling Borgata to stop pursuing the player.
+Going after Ivey’s WSOP winnings did not do any favor to the casino, besides earning a strong rebuke from the poker community, calling Borgata to stop pursuing the player.
 Phil Ivey is a legend in the professional poker world, having 10 WSOP bracelets and millions in cash games, even considered to be the most talented ever poker player.

 Phil Ivey and his playing partner appealed the 2016 court ruling to the Third Circuit in 2018, as they did not mark the cards to gain an edge.
-Ivey and Sun never denied they used the edge sorting technique to win, with their attorney stating in 2014 it was sheer skill, while Borgata insisted money should be returned because marked cards were used.
+Ivey and Sun never denied they used the edge-sorting technique to win, with their attorney stating in 2014 it was sheer skill, while Borgata insisted money should be returned because marked cards were used.

 The casino went further stating that the dealer’s turning of the cards is an act of “marking” and that the automatic shuffling device was a “cheating device”.
 The casino law in New Jersey does not define “marking” but deals with “use” of marked cards.
 There were also claims Borgata was well aware of the asymmetrical patterns present in the cards used for baccarat.